Turkey and Russia agree on draft Syria ceasefire, report says

 Story highlights

-- Terror groups like ISIS are not included in the deal
+- Terror groups like ISIS are not included in the plan

 - A ceasefire could give way to political talks in Kazakhstan